Topic

 Custom processing steps

-The most common use case is running custom code during the write phase, after all items have been read and sorted.
+Register custom processing steps for logic outside the standard pipeline: generate images, build a search index, or run any custom logic as part of your build.
+The closure runs during the write phase, after all items have been read and sorted.
 Use register with a trailing closure:

 try await Saga(input: "content", output: "deploy")